 3.Have a nutritious breakfast

 Does anyone else feel like days in December are shorter!?
 Before you know it, it’s 3pm and the family are on the way over for dinner.
-Starting your morning with a nutritious breakfast like a smoothie bowl with our Vitality Protein Powder, to ensure that you get vitamins and minerals in before a crazy day.
+Starting your morning with a nutritious breakfast like a smoothie bowl, to ensure that you get vitamins and minerals in before a crazy day.

 4.Fill your home with fresh flowers